 READ NEXT: Best BB cream

-Elsewhere, Pro Filt’r is cruelty and paraben-free and comes in incredible 50 shades.
+Elsewhere, Pro Filt’r is cruelty and paraben-free – you can read more about what this means in our guide to clean beauty – and comes in incredible 50 shades.

 It does oxidise slightly, so it’s better to go a shade down, but works like a dream when paired with the Fenty concealer and setting powder.